 Generative AI services can generate content that is difficult to distinguish from human created content.
 This can make detecting the use of generative AI services difficult.
 Educators are searching for a singular solution that will make detecting the use of generative AI in academic work easy.
-Unfortunately, no singular solution exists, and due to the stochastic nature of generative AI, there is no guarantee one will ever emerge.
+Unfortunately, no singular solution exists, and due to the complex mechanics of generative AI, there is no guarantee one will ever emerge.

 There are steps educators can take to better detect the use of uncited generative AI content while continuing to provide a supportive and welcoming learning environment for students.
 These steps involve engaging students directly in discussions about the acceptable use of AI and the importance of referencing sources in their work.
-The triangulation of multiple indicators of generative AI use is recommended.
-Educators are encouraged to consider and explore the following approaches to generative AI detection alongside any methods or approaches already in place.
+Triangulating multiple indicators of generative AI use is recommended.
+Educators are encouraged to consider and explore approaches to generative AI detection alongside any methods or approaches already in place.

-3.4.1 | Al Detection Software
+3.4.1 | AI Detection Software